What is a Bachelor of Science in Health Data Analytics?

 Drexel Dornsife provides a world-class education that equips students with the skill set to enter the workforce immediately upon graduation.

-In a post-graduation survey of alumni, 94 percent of Drexel undergraduates were working or enrolled in graduate or professional education, while 93% of those working full-time were satisfied with their position.
+In a post-graduation survey of alumni, 96.9% of Drexel undergraduates were working or enrolled in graduate or professional education, while 92% of those working full-time were satisfied with their position.

 Furthering Your Public Health Education with a Graduate Degree

-Majoring in health data analytics also enables students to take the prerequisite courses needed for graduate programs in biostatistics, epidemiology, or other quantitative fields.
+Majoring in health data analytics also enables students to take the prerequisite courses needed to pursue a graduate program in biostatistics, epidemiology, or other quantitative fields.

 View Graduate Public Health Degrees at Dornsife